JakeeDesu/FDF/README.md

 # FDF
-fdf is a 3D wireframe viewer / editor program that desplays your height map files.
+fdf is a 3D wireframe viewer / editor program that displays a 3D representation of height map files.

-it comes with these features :
-- colors in file        -> colors specified in "height map files" are allowed
-- rotate                -> all axis (x, y, z)
-- translate             -> two axis (x, y)
-- scale                 -> (entire object) or (z only)
-- color gradient
-- fill areas
-- color editing         -> colors palette (generated) | resizable brush tool | fill with color

 # tools
   * C language  :